 Brief Bio

-I am a Neyman Visiting Assistant Professor in the Department of Statistics at UC Berkeley and an Adjunct Visiting Assistant Professor in the Department of Pathology at UCSF.
-I completed a postdoc in the Division of Computational Pathology at Brigham and Women's Hospital/Harvard Medical School and an NSF Mathematical Sciences postdoctoral fellowship in the Department of Statistics at the University of Washington.
-I received my PhD in Statistics from the University of North Carolina at Chapel Hill.
-I’m broadly interested in developing statistical/machine learning algorithms for data with a complex structure such as networks, multi-modal data integration, and high-resolution medical imgaging data.
-The major focus of my research is computational pathology.
+Prior to coming (back) to UNC, Iain held visiting faculty positions in the Departments of Statistics at UC Berkeley and Pathology at UCSF.
+He completed a postdoc in the Division of Computational Pathology at Brigham and Women's Hospital/Harvard Medical School and an NSF Mathematical Sciences postdoctoral fellowship in the Department of Statistics at the University of Washington.
+He received a PhD in Statistics from UNC.

 Representative work